pH-7/GoodJsCode/readme.md

 } // this gives true ❌

 if (props.address != details.address) {
-} // the result might not be the one you expect
+} // result might not be what you expect
 ```

 ### ✅ Use strict comparisons